aditya-manit/aleo-node-checker/README.md

 - **API Version**: This is the version of the Celestia API that the node is running.
 It's important for compatibility with other nodes and applications, ensuring smooth communication in the network.

-In conclusion, the Celestia Node Checker provides a comprehensive overview of a node's health and status, which can help node operators monitor their nodes and troubleshoot potential issues.
+In conclusion, the Aleo Node Checker provides a comprehensive overview of a node's health and status, which can help node operators monitor their nodes and troubleshoot potential issues.
 Its user-friendly and flexible design makes it a useful tool for anyone involved in the Celestia network.

 ![](images/before.png)
 ![](images/after.png)